Gamera: Joint appearances

 Although the two franchises have often influenced and referenced each other and there existed attempts to conduct direct crossovers, Gamera and Godzilla have never met onscreen officially as of 2025.

-During the production of Gamera: Guardian of the Universe in 1995, Yasuyoshi Tokuma, the founder of Tokuma Shoten, expressed his interest in producing Godzilla vs. Gamera and proposed a crossover to Toho, however this attempt failed to materialize, and Yasuyoshi's death in 2000 and the financial situation of Tokuma Shoten eventually resulted in the disposal of Daiei Film properties, along with the cancellation of "Gamera 4" due to box office results and limited revenues of the trilogy that were caused by multiple factors, the destruction scenes by Gamera in Gamera 3: Revenge of Iris, and the planned plot of the scrapped sequel.
+During the production of Gamera: Guardian of the Universe in 1995, Yasuyoshi Tokuma, the founder of Tokuma Shoten and the executive producer of the Heisei trilogy, expressed his interest in producing Godzilla vs. Gamera and proposed a crossover to Toho, however this attempt failed to materialize, and Yasuyoshi's death in 2000 and the financial situation of Tokuma Shoten eventually resulted in the disposal of Daiei Film properties, along with the cancellation of "Gamera 4" due to box office results and limited revenues of the trilogy that were caused by multiple factors, the destruction scenes by Gamera in Gamera 3: Revenge of Iris, and the planned plot of the scrapped sequel.

 In 2002, Kadokawa acquired the copyrights of Daiei Film properties from Tokuma Shoten, and Kazuo Kuroi announced a crossover plan between Gamera and Godzilla, along with a plan to reboot Daimajin.
 The company approached Toho to achieve it, however the latter turned down the offer and Kadokawa therefore produced Gamera the Brave instead as Toho temporary ceased Godzilla productions after Godzilla: Final Wars (Note: Gamera the Brave Heisei Mothra trilogy (which affected Gamera the Brave) and Godzilla: Final Wars share crews such as Nippon Eizo Creative.).
 Zedus, the main antagonist of the 2006 film was intentionally designed to resemble Toho monsters such as Varan and Gorosaurus, TriStar Pictures' Godzilla, and it notably resembles both Toho's Godzilla and Jirahs, the Godzilla-based kaiju from Ultraman.
 (Note: Both Gamera the Brave and the cancelled sequel of the 1998 film Godzilla by TriStar Pictures feature the titular monsters to be raised by human protagonists, and civilians protecting the titular monsters from military forces at the end of each respective film.
 According to Tomoo Haraguchi, many of early designs of Zedus coincidentally resembled MUTO in MonsterVerse series by Legendary Pictures which made its debut in 2014.)
-Shogo Tomiyama was aware of the demand for the crossover, however clarified it lacked merits for filmmakers.
-Additionally, Shusuke Kaneko has also expressed his interest in producing a crossover.
+Shogo Tomiyama was aware of the demand for the crossover, however he questioned the concept's captivation for differentiated characteristics of both monsters, and clarified the crossover lacking merits for filmmakers, Additionally, Shusuke Kaneko has also expressed his interest in producing a crossover.